qdouble/angular-webpack-starter/README.md

 To create AOT version, run `npm run compile`.
 This will compile and build script.
 Then you can use `npm run prodserver` to see to serve files;
+Do not use build:aot directly unless you have already compiled.
+Use `npm run compile` instead, it compiles and builds:aot

 There is a known bug of AOT not properly loading the routing configuration of lazy loaded modules https://github.com/angular/angular/issues/11075